MrTurtles/Outlook-add-in-HaloPSA/README.md

 8. Open Outlook, navigate to an email and you should see the Add-in at the right top.
 Enjoy efficiency!

 # Known issues
-- Inline/Embedded that are downscaled/have a low aspect ratio inside Outlook appear as orginal size in HaloPSA note.
+- Inline/Embedded images that are downscaled/have a low aspect ratio inside Outlook will appear as orginal size in HaloPSA when importing.
 If someone gets this fixed, let me know!
 - Not really an issue, but the product was partly made in Dutch; for example Klant = Customer and Behandelaar = Agent.

 # Contact